y-crdt/yswift/README.md

 ## Decision log

-We maintain a decision log.
+We maintain a [decision log](https://github.com/y-crdt/y-uniffi/blob/main/docs/decisions.md).
 Please consult it in case there is some ambiguity in terms of why certain implementation details look as they are.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This project is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).